dlu-umich/dlu-umich.github.io/index.md

 #### About me:

 I am a second year quant finance master's student at the University of Michigan.
-In this page, I would like to show the mathematical models and technical tools in projects.
-My interests are in quantative analysis, risk analytics, data science and machine learning.
+In this page, I would like to showcase the mathematical models and technical tools with projects I have worked on.
+My interests are in the fields of quantative analysis, risk analytics, data science and machine learning.

 #### Risk Management
-VaR monitor with parametric, historical, Monte Carlo VaR calculation to carve risk profiles of portfolios.
+VaR monitor with parametric, historical, Monte Carlo VaR calculation to carve [risk profiles](https://github.com/dlu-umich/RiskApp) of portfolios.

 #### Machine Learning
 In flight

 #### Data Manipulation
-In flight
+I studied data manipulation and analysis methods from SI816 with School of Information.
+Having appied
+- Seaborn for visualization
+- SpaCy for nature language processing
+- Scikit-learn for machine learning
+- course project